winitzki/scall/tutorial/programming_dhall.md

   = λ(F : Type → Type) → λ(contrafunctorF : Contrafunctor F) →
     contrafunctorF /\ { inflateM = λ(a : Type) → identity (F a) }
 ```
-Because of this property, we were able to formulate the simpler monadic combinator `monadIdFilterable` for arbitrary contrafunctors `F` without invoking the notion of $M$-filterable contrafunctors.
+Because of this property, we were able to formulate the simpler monadic combinator `monadArrowContraF` for arbitrary contrafunctors `F` without invoking the notion of $M$-filterable contrafunctors.

 #### Combinators for $M$-filterable functors and contrafunctors